why Microsoft Corporation [MSFT] is a Good Choice for Investors After New Price Target of $370.89

 Microsoft Corp (Nasdaq: MSFT) on Friday announced the completion of its acquisition of Nuance Communications Inc. (Nasdaq: NUAN), a leader in conversational AI and ambient intelligence across industries including healthcare, financial services, retail and telecommunications.

-Over the last 12 months, MSFT stock rose by 25.16%.
-The one-year Microsoft Corporation stock forecast points to a potential upside of 21.85.
+The one-year MSFT stock forecast points to a potential upside of 24.49.
 The average equity rating for MSFT stock is currently 1.60, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $2218.47 billion, with 7.50 billion shares outstanding and 7.48 billion shares in the current float.
-Compared to the average trading volume of 36.98M shares, MSFT stock reached a trading volume of 32334472 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Microsoft Corporation [MSFT]: